| < Home | 2008 Season | 2007 Season | 2006 Season | 2005 Season | Trainers 02-07 | Sires 02-07 |

 |

 Hoiles gives the impression that he's trying to treat paddock review as an ongoing 'research' which is the correct approach.
 One of the problems with the existing insider 'mystique' is that it is passed on through the generations but doesn't appear to be based on any proper research.
-As an aside the same happens in Thoroughbred breeding whereby we don't have any understanding about the inheritance of athletic ability so that insider mystique, fashion and unsubstantiated theories can hold sway.
+As an aside the same happens in Thoroughbred breeding whereby we do not have any understanding about the inheritance of athletic ability so that insider mystique, fashion and unsubstantiated theories can hold sway.

 Your own reviewing starting from a solid base will be more useful than trying to use the historical methods.
 To encourage you further it is worth remembering that assessing physical types and developing simple pattern matching as part of this is entirely natural to you.
 You already judge and assess other human beings as physical types and characters every day without even knowing you are doing it.
 If you were asked to describe a person as a physical type, assess their movement and describe their likely athletic aptitude you would be able to do it naturally.